ARION

 The lynx who walked out of the hatch behind his wife frowned at the distant activity toward the camp.
 The two of them were still disgruntled by their transformations, somehow feeling as if it was someone’s fault.
 Their daughter did not share their misgivings, however, and that seemed to irk them further; Piale loved her new look and was sure she could somehow use it to her advantage.

-The ground cover that had been cleared from the runway area was resistant to burning, so for now it had simply been pushed up in a pile paralleling the cleared ground.
+The ground cover that had been cleared from the runway area was resistant to burning, and it was anybody’s guess what they could do with the stuff, but for now it had simply been pushed up in a pile paralleling the cleared ground.
 Just beyond was a twelve-foot perimeter fence that would surround the compound and was still being assembled.

 Following the short feline was a larger Bengal tiger.
 The woman stepped out into the sun, but paused to stretch down on all fours, her spine crackling.
 Bringing up the rear was the horseman, who towered over them all by a head, and he had to duck to get through the opening.
-He looked down at the tiger’s backside before she finished her stretches; she looked over her shoulder at him and caught his gaze with a grin.
+He stopped and admired the tiger’s backside before she finished her stretches; she looked over her shoulder at him and caught his gaze with a grin.
 She straightened up and then hooked arms with him.

 “C’mon, handsome stranger, let’s see what this town has to offer!”
 Ansara chuckled, quietly enjoying the attention, and followed her down to the ground.
 A cloud of dust approached at a high rate of speed, and when the moving object finally slowed to a stop beside the shuttle plane, two canine types smiled out from the windows of a work truck.
-The hydrogen-powered vehicle looked as if it might have been new when they left Earth, but it was now covered in dirt and grime from recent use.
+The hydrogen-powered vehicle had been new when they left Earth, but it was now covered in dirt and grime from recent use.

 “Welcome to the New World!” called a tan Labrador retriever behind the wheel.
 “I’m Rex and this coyote beside me is Takuma.
 We’re here to take you to the main camp.”